eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: proxy.cacheInvalidationCron***

 Cache Invalidation Frequency - Caches in DataPlatform are invalidated on updates and in regular intervals.
-This allows setting a cron for a scheduled eviction of all caches
+This allows setting a cron for a scheduled eviction of all caches.

 | Category | Value |
 |--- | ---: |